BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_4_Understanding_the_Descriptor_Wallet.md

 also which address types they would be used to create.
-Because if you didn't have that, a new wallet would have to test a master extended public key against _every possible type of address_ and that was going to be very inefficient and time-consuming and still introduced the likelihood of losing funds.
+Because if you didn't have that, a new wallet would have to test a master extended public key against _every possible type of address_ and that was going to be very inefficient and time-consuming and still offered the likelihood of losing funds.

 > 📖 ***What is xprv?*** Xprv stands for extended private key.
 This is